MauritzOnline/WebFrameworkPHP/README.md

 Wether the default error handler function provided by WebFrameworkPHP should also use `error_log` to log more detailed errors.
 This can be useful if you don't want to turn on debug mode, but still want to see the more detailed errors.

 > Error is sent to PHP's system logger, using the Operating System's system logging mechanism or a file, depending on what the [error_log](https://www.php.net/manual/en/errorfunc.configuration.php#ini.error-log) configuration directive is set to.
 An option to change this might be added in the future.

+### Always use `helmet`

+Wether `helmet` should be called before every response.
+If this is not disabled then using `helmet` manually will do nothing.
+If disabled `helmet` can still be used globally or on a per route basis by manually calling the method.

 ---